 If you are like me, you don’t want your car to break down in any season, but especially during the winter!
-Get a head start to the season by ensuring your vehicle is performing it’s best.
-You should visit your local mechanic for a tune up and other maintenance.
+Get a head start to the season by ensuring your vehicle is performing its best.
+You should visit your local mechanic for a tune-up and other maintenance.
 But there are some things that you can and should be able to check and fix on your own.
-You CAN do it — here’s how!
+You CAN do your own winter car care — here’s how!

 Inspect the following items:

 Your vehicle’s wiper blades need to be inspected on a regular basis for wear.
 Manually inspect them for signs of wear, but also make it a point to NOTICE while driving in the rain or snow if they are working effectively.
-We expect them to work adequately during these moments of severe weather and we don’t want to be caught with poorly functioning wiper blades when we really need them to be working their best.
-If you discover it is time for replacement, we have a simple procedure!
-But, first let’s discuss the importance of replacing your blades as well as how often you should be replacing them.
+You don’t want to be caught with poorly functioning wiper blades during severe weather!
+If you discover it’s time for replacement, we have a simple procedure!
+But, first, let’s discuss the importance of replacing your blades as well as how often you should be replacing them.

 How do I replace my wiper blades?
 View my video on installing wiper blades!

 Unfortunately, most people are going to experience a dead battery throughout their driving years – it is just reality.
 You might come out of the shopping center after a marathon night of holiday shopping only to realize you have left your lights on and your battery has died.
 Other things that can cause a dead battery are extreme cold, age, and improper care of your battery.
 Most likely you are not going to be thrilled about waiting 45 minutes for road service, so investing in a portable starter or set of jumper cables is a must.

 Advance Auto Part’s Do-It-Yourself guide to jump-starting a car battery in 5 minutes

 Taking the correct precautions when starting a dead battery can prevent dangerous outcomes.
 Jumping a battery is an easy procedure, but you must be certain to follow specific steps to avoid explosion and electrical system damage.